 Does it work?
-Let the greats talk!
+Let’s see.

 In 2010, designer and musician Alex Cornell tried to overcome creative block and asked famous thinkers to help him by sharing their thoughts on idea generation.
 This project turned into the book Breakthrough!: 90 Proven Strategies to Overcome Creative Block and Spark Your Imagination, a compendium of approved insight on optimizing the creative process.

 Here are some thoughts from the book:

 - “Have your heart broken.
 It worked for Rei Kawakubo.
 You’ll realize the work you’d been doing wasn’t anywhere near your potential.”

 - “Stop thinking like a designer or writer or whatever you are for a minute.
 Pretend you’re a pastry chef.
 Pretend you’re an elevator repair contractor.
 A pilot.
 A hot dog vendor.
 How do these people look at the world?”